Criticism of schooling: Corruption of children

-Grading – Illich
+Grading

 In Deschooling Society, Ivan Illich calls for the disestablishment of schools.
 He claims that schooling confuses teaching with learning, grades with education, diplomas with competence, attendance with attainment, and, especially, process with substance.
 He writes that schools do not reward real achievement, only processes.
 Schools inhibit a person's will and ability to self-learn, ultimately resulting in psychological impotence.
 He claims that forced schooling perverts the victims' natural inclination to grow and learn and replaces it with the demand for instruction.
 Further, the current model of schooling, replete with credentials, betrays the value of a self-taught individual.
 Moreover, institutionalized schooling seeks to quantify the unquantifiable – human growth.

 Effects on local culture and economics

 In some cases schooling has been used as a tool for assimilation and a both deliberate and inadvertent tool to change local culture and economics into another form.
 Opponents of this effect argue it is a human right for a culture to be maintained, and education can violate this human right.
 Forced schooling has been used to forcibly assimilate Native Americans in the United States and Canada, which some have said is cultural genocide.
 Many psychologists believe the forced assimilation of native cultures has contributed to their high suicide rates and poverty.
 Western education encourages Western modes of survival and economic systems, which can be worse and poorer than the existing modes of survival and economic systems of an existing culture.